 - Statistics / Weather / Helpful Links

 Looking for Mullett Lake cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 Mullett Lake is Michigan’s fifth largest lake, covering 17,360 acres with 28 shoreline miles.
 Sitting at the center of Michigan’s Inland Waterway, Mullett Lake allows boats to navigate the connecting rivers and lakes for approximately 38 miles.
 Mullett Lake was discovered during a federal survey of the Cheboygan County area which was conducted between 1840 and 1843.
 John Mullett, for whom the lake was named, along with William A. Burt conducted this survey.
 The area is full of history.
 Mullett Lake was once a Native American trade route that is now open to recreational boat traffic.
 Sitting on 200 feet of lake front property is the former Michigan Central passenger train ticket station which was the main connection between Detroit and Mackinaw.